adam-antite/twitchChannelPoints/README.md

 ## How to Set Up the Server Client:

-Step 0) Make sure you have Python 3.8.6 installed and that you have added Python to your systems PATH variable. (instructions below)
+Step 0) Make sure you have Python 3.8.6 installed and that you have added Python to your systems PATH variable.

 	https://www.python.org/downloads/release/python-386/

-	(download is at the bottom of the page; select the 'Windows x86-64 executable installer' if you have 64-bit Windows or the 'Windows x86 executable installer' if you have 32-bit Windows.)
+	(download is at the bottom of the page; select the 'Windows x86-64 executable installer' if you have 64-bit Windows or the
+	'Windows x86 executable installer' if you have 32-bit Windows.)

 	1) Open the installer, click 'Customize Installation'.